-The oldest official residence for a college president in the United States, William & Mary's President's House has served as the home of all but one of the College's presidents.
+The oldest official residence for a college president in the United States, William & Mary's President's House has served as the home of all but one of William & Mary's presidents.
 Only Robert Saunders, president in 1846–48, continued to occupy his house on Palace Green during his tenure.

 Contractor (or "undertaker" in eighteenth-century parlance) Henry Cary, Jr., raised the stately three-story, five-bay, hip-roofed structure in 1732–33.
 Its brick walls are laid in Flemish bond with glazed headers; rubbed-and-gauged brick jack arches decorate the window lintels.
 The design of the President's House is almost identical to that of the Brafferton across the College Yard, which was built a decade earlier, probably also by Cary.
 Four feet larger than the Brafferton in each dimension, the President's House differs slightly in its proportions and the placement of windows.
 The two main floors each have a center passage with two rooms on either side.

 In 1781, during the last weeks of the American Revolution, General Cornwallis and his British forces evicted William & Mary President James Madison (cousin of the future American president) and his family from the house, set up headquarters there, and even refused the W&M president the courtesy of drawing water from his own well.
 Fire destroyed the interior of the structure a few weeks after Cornwallis departed, while the house was being used as a hospital for French officers wounded at the Battle of Yorktown.
 President Madison wrote, "I have not a book left since the conflagration of the house in which I lived."